Created

 • a small amount of cash for food;

-• a cellular telephone;
+• a cellular telephone with battery charged;

 • personal identification, including information which might be needed in case of emergency.